Blog

 “The problem is that when we don’t care at all what people think and we’re immune to hurt, we’re also ineffective at connecting.
 Courage is telling our story, not being immune to criticism.
 Staying vulnerable is a risk we have to take if we want to experience connection.”

-The point is you can be truly authentic if you have the courage and you make the choice to be.
+The point is you can be authentic in a healthy way if you have the courage and you make the choice to be that way.

 Making Authenticity a Part of YOU